 June Scudeler (Métis) received her B.A. and M.A. in English at SFU and her PhD in English from UBC in 2016

-She is Assistant Professor in the Department of First Nations Studies, cross-appointed with the Department of Gender, Sexuality, and Women’s Studies.
+She is Assistant Professor in the Department of Indigenous Studies, cross-appointed with the Department of Gender, Sexuality, and Women’s Studies.
 Her research examines the intersections between queer Indigenous studies, Indigenous literature, film, and art.
 She has published articles in Native American and Indigenous Studies, American Indian Culture and Research Journal,Canadian Literature, and Studies in Canadian Literature.
 Her chapters are included in Queer Indigenous Studies: Critical Interventions in Theory, Politics and Literature (University of Arizona Press) and Performing Indigeneity (Playwrights Canada Press).
-She is the co-editor of Studies in American Indian Literatures. http://unp-bookworm.unl.edu/product/Studies-in-American-Indian-Literatures,673235.aspx
+She is the co-editor of Studies in American Indian Literatures. https://nebraskapressjournals.unl.edu/journal/studies-in-american-indian-literatures/